 What are the benefits of route optimization?

 Fleet tracking software with an integrated route feature, allows fleet managers to find the most optimal routes.
-In this respect, fleet route optimization not only helps improve fleet management; but it can also improve the company’s profitability by:
+In this respect, fleet route optimization not only helps improve vehicle management; but it can also improve the company’s profitability by:

 - Minimizing administration tasks/costs